Degrees of Freedom and Information Criteria for the Synthetic Control Method

-The Gaussianity assumption \eqref{GaussianAssumption} may likewise appear limiting in practice.
 While developing an estimator under Gaussian assumptions is by no means exceptional, it remains important to ask if such an assumption can be relaxed, and if we are robust to its misspecification.

-First, the Gaussianity assumption may be relaxed, or rather exchanged for another distributional assumption.
-Indeed, \citeA{chetverikov2021cross} extend formula \eqref{eq:SteinLemma} to non-Gaussian distributions, under the condition that random variables distributed according to said distributions obtain as a smooth transformation of Gaussian random variables.
-See their Lemma 9.4.
-A general expression then obtains for the degrees of freedom under a smoothness assumption on the transformation, see their Assumption 3 and Lemma 8.3.
-This is to say, the available theory does not allow us to do away with any distributional assumption, but nevertheless accommodates a large family of distributional assumptions rather than just the Gaussian one.
+First, recent developments have formalized the intuition that degrees of freedom as herein defined capture the flexibility of a method in a robust manner.
+Specifically, \citeA{fathi2022relaxing} provide theory formalizing how to assess the bias incurred when using standard forms of SURE even though the observations are not Gaussian.
+They argue that the bias can be sufficiently small so as to yield estimates useful for the selection of tuning parameters.
+Formally, they produce bounds on the bias of the SURE estimate which go to zero as the distribution of the observations approaches a normal distribution.

 Second, we can see from the simulations in \Cref{sec:simulation} that while the semi-synthetic data is decidedly not Gaussian, our estimate of the degrees of freedom, and thus of out-of-sample performance, is remarkably robust.